offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-Given all hidden paths in a HMM, recall that the probability of an HMM emitting a specific sequence is the sum of probability calculations for each hidden path and the emitted sequence.
+Given all hidden paths in a HMM, recall that the probability of an HMM outputting a specific emitted sequence is the sum of probability calculations for each hidden path and the emitted sequence.
 For example, imagine the following HMM.

 ```{svgbob}
                    +--------+